 On admission to hospital at 10:50, following a report of reduced fetal movements, it was our case that Adam's delivery should have taken place as soon as the CTG trace was seen to be worrying and in any event no later than by 12:20.
 As it was, delivery did not take place until 13:28.
 It was our case that with delivery by 12:20, Adam would have avoided his injuries.
 Such claims were based on evidence obtained from experts in midwifery, obstetrics, neuroradiology, paediatric neurology and neonatology.
 In investigating the case, a number of experts felt unable to support the claim and had to be replaced until such time as supportive expert evidence was found.

-In order to maximise A's recovery, an aggressive timetable was set, meaning that the case was due to proceed to Trial in June 2018.
-Having obtained evidence from experts in care, occupational therapy, accommodation, physiotherapy, orthopaedic surgery, speech and language therapy, assistive technology, paediatric neurology, educational psychology, ophthalmology and audiology, a further settlement meeting took place on 13 February 2018 at which a settlement was agreed for a lump sum of over £3,500,000 as well as yearly payments to meet A's care needs of £98,000 up until age 18, and £118,000 for the rest of his life.
+In order to maximise A's recovery, an aggressive timetable was set, meaning that the case was due to proceed to trial.
+Having obtained evidence from experts in care, occupational therapy, accommodation, physiotherapy, orthopaedic surgery, speech and language therapy, assistive technology, paediatric neurology, educational psychology, ophthalmology and audiology, a further settlement meeting took place at which a settlement was agreed for a lump sum of over £3,500,000 as well as yearly payments to meet A's care needs of £98,000 up until age 18, and £118,000 for the rest of his life.
 Such a settlement will ensure that A's care needs are met for his entire life and that the payments he receives are index linked to carer's wages.
-The Court approved A's settlement on 27 February 2018.
+The Court approved A's settlement.

 At the end of the claim, A's parents commented: